thedynamiclinker/ld/Plan.md

 ![[ld.png]]

-> _Talent hits a target no one else can hit.
-Genius hits a target no one else can see._
-> -Arthur Schopenhauer

 Social life is broken, both in the world of atoms (aka, physical reality) and the world of bits (aka, the internet).

 This is going to move fast, and there's a lot of information behind the links.